tsouche/learn-docker/tutorial.md

 So far, you’ve been wrapping Docker commands in docker-machine ssh to talk to the VMs, or you logged directly into the VM (via SSH) in order to place orders.

 Another option is to run `docker-machine env <machine>` to get and run a command that configures your current shell to talk to the Docker daemon on the VM.
-This

-method works better for the next step because it allows you to use your local

-copy of the docker-compose.yml file (oon your laptop) to deploy the app

-“remotely” without having to copy it inside the VM1.
+This method works better for the next step because it allows you to use your local copy of the docker-compose.yml file (on your laptop) to deploy the app “remotely” without having to copy it inside the VM1.

 ```
 $ docker-machine env myvm1
 export DOCKER_TLS_VERIFY="1"